WPTT/WPThemeReview/.github/CONTRIBUTING.md

 composer install
 ```

-from the root of the cloned repository, will install `PHP_CodeSniffer`, `WordPress Coding Standards`, `PHPUnit`, `PHPCompatibility` and `security advisories` which ensures that your application doesn't have installed dependencies with known security vulnerabilities.
+from the root of the cloned repository, will install `PHP_CodeSniffer`, `WordPress Coding Standards`, `PHPUnit`, `PHPCompatibility` and `security advisories`, which ensures that you won't install dependencies with known security vulnerabilities.

 ### Other setups